-A New Survey Finds Eighty Percent Of Women Have Experienced Sexual Harassment
+A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

-Back in October, 2017, women took to social media to share their experiences of sexual harassment.
-The #MeToo movement was born and went viral quickly, spurring a national and global discussion on the issue.
+Back in October 2017, women took to social media to share their experiences of sexual harassment.
+The #MeToo movement was born and quickly went viral, spurring a national and global discussion on the issue.

-Many women have since come forward with their experiences of being sexually harassed by colleagues and bosses, costing influential men in the entertainment industry and the media — including journalists here at National Public Radio — their jobs.
+Many women have since come forward with their experiences of being sexually harassed by colleagues and bosses, costing influential men in the entertainment industry and the media — including journalists here at NPR — their jobs.

-And yet, there's been little data collected on the national prevalence of sexual harassment, says Michele Decker, director of the women's health and rights program at Johns Hopkins School of Public Health.
+And yet, there has been little data collected on the national prevalence of sexual harassment, says Michele Decker, director of the women's health and rights program at Johns Hopkins School of Public Health.
 As a result, many people have asked, "Where's the evidence?" she says.

-Now an online survey launched in January by a non-profit called Stop Street Harassment offers some of that missing evidence.
+Now an online survey launched in January by a nonprofit called Stop Street Harassment offers some of that missing evidence.
 It found that 81 percent of women and 43 percent of men had experienced some form of sexual harassment during their lifetime.

 Those numbers are much larger than suggested by other recent polls.
 Those polls used a more limited sample or narrower definitions of harassment, says Anita Raj, director of the Center on Gender Equity and Health at the University of California, San Diego, who analyzed the results of the new survey.

-The new survey on the other hand included a larger, more nationally representative sample of men and women aged 18 and above, says Raj.
+The new survey, on the other hand, included a larger, more nationally representative sample of men and women ages 18 and above, says Raj.

 The survey also involved a broader definition of sexual harassment that includes the "continuum of experiences" that women face, she says.